I will never go back to my prior practice and will continue using the Macy Catheter.

 This 3-minute clip summarizes how Ohio’s Hospice at Dayton implemented the Macy Catheter and the reasons why the agency ultimately decided to adopt the device as a standard of practice.

-Why the Macy Catheter?
+Why choose the Macy Catheter?

 Patented and FDA-cleared to provide rectal access for administration of medications and fluids